 The gold standard in lower back pain care used to be NSAIDs.
-However, studies recently revealed that these pain relievers weren’t really helping patients on a long-term basis and were actually causing side effects that grew worse with long time usage.
+However, studies recently revealed that these pain relievers weren’t really helping patients on a long-term basis.
+In fact, they were causing side effects that grew worse with long-time usage.
 Thus, the American College of Physicians updated the guidelines.
 What are doctors presently recommending for lower back pain, and what does this trend toward non-invasive care mean?

 The new guidelines offer 4 ways to receive natural back pain relief.
 These are:

-When you think of chiropractic for the lower back, you’re probably expecting to hear about a lumbar specialist, but what we’d like to introduce you to is upper cervical chiropractic, which focuses on the top two vertebrae in the neck.
+When you think of chiropractic for the lower back, you’re probably expecting to hear about a lumbar specialist.
+However, what we’d like to introduce you to is upper cervical chiropractic, which focuses on the top two vertebrae in the neck.
 What do misalignments in this location have to do with the rest of the spine?